Transportation in New York City: MTA

-The New York City Subway is the largest subway system in the world when measured by number of stations, and the eighth-largest when measured by annual ridership (1.76 billion passenger trips in 2015).
+The New York City Subway is the metro system with the world's highest number of stations (423, or if stations connected by transfers are counted multiple times), among the 20 largest when measured by system length, and among the 20 busiest rapid transit rail systems.
+The subway served 1,281,883,362 linked transit passenger trips in 2025.
 It is the second-oldest subway system in the United States after the rapid transit system in Boston.
 In 2002, an average 4.8 million passengers used the subway each weekday.
 During one day in September 2005, 7.5 million daily riders set a record for ridership.
 In 2013, the subway delivered over 1.71 billion rides, averaging approximately 5.5 million rides on weekdays, about 3.2 million rides on Saturdays, and about 2.6 million rides on Sundays.

 Ridership consistently increased in the early 21st century, partly because of the subway's energy efficiency.
 Life in New York City is so dependent on the subway that the city is home to one of the few 24-hour subway systems in the world.
 The city's subway services run through all boroughs except Staten Island, which is served 24/7 by the Staten Island Railway.

-Subway riders pay with the MetroCard, which is also valid on all other rapid transit systems and buses in the city, as well as the Roosevelt Island tramway.
-The MetroCard has completely replaced tokens, which were used in the past, to pay fares.
-Fares are loaded electronically on the card.
-Since 2019, riders have had the option to use OMNY, a contactless system compatible with smart wallets and credit cards.
-System rollout of OMNY to all buses and subway stations was complete in 2020, and OMNY will fully replace the MetroCard by 2026.
+Subway riders pay using the OMNY contactless payment system, either by using a contactless bank card, mobile wallets like Google Pay and Apple Pay, or physical OMNY fare card.
+OMNY has gradually replaced the old MetroCard system, first being rolled out in October 2019, and by December 2020, all New York City Subway and MTA buses had been furnished with OMNY readers.
+Unexpired MetroCards with a remaining balance may still be used to pay fares, but the distribution, sales, and ability to add value or passes was discontinued by December 31st, 2025.